 In order to overcome these challenges, we establish useful representations of estimation error in terms of the sample covariance matrix of the state trajectory.
 Then, we prove tight deterministic upper- and lower-bounds for that matrix.
 Further, we generalize the existing results to matrix-valued self-normalized continuous-time martingales.
 The technical novelties also include uniformly bounding state magnitudes, and are obtained by leveraging several tools such as uniform bounds for Wiener processes, rescaled time indices~\cite{revuz2013continuous}, specifying the effect of eigenvalues and eigenspaces of the true open-loop dynamics, and a finite-time law of iterated logarithm~\cite{howard2021time}.
 The authors expect these technicalities to be of broader interests, and provide further details in the proofs of the main and auxiliary results.

 This paper is organized as follows.
 In section \ref{formulation} we formulate the problem, while Section \ref{Design} contains design of the input and estimator.
 Section \ref{theoretical results} presents the main results, and is followed by the proof and some intermediate results in Section~\ref{auxiliary}.
 Finally, Section \ref{numerical} presents numerical illustrations.
-Due to space constraints, technical proofs and further auxiliary lemmas are presented in the appendices~\ref{appendix}.
+Due to space constraints, technical proofs and further auxiliary lemmas are delegated to the supplementary materials\cite{hafshejani2024learning}.